terracenter/gentoo_install/README.md

 tzselect
 ```

-Then use ntp to set sync the time and date:
+Then use NTP to set sync the time and date:

 ```shell
 ntpdate pool.ntp.org